Our2020View/Our2020View.github.io/coldweather.md

 NOTE:  I did some RV antifreeze testing to see just how cold it needed to be before the antifreeze became ineffective.
 Sadly to say, I was dissapointed at the results.
 It turns out adding antifreeze to tanks might just be more of a psychological benefit than an actual advantage.

 <img src="/assets/webantifreeze1.jpg"/>

+The experiment I did used 20 samples of various concentrations of the pink stuff and water.
+I started with 100% RV antifreeze, and then diluted the samples at 5% increments down to 5% antifreeze and 95% water.
+As best I could, I ran 5 tests at increasingly cold temperatures.
+(Getting the temperatures I wanted was not easy, even though, in theory, my portable 12V / 120V fridge / freezer could be controlled at 1 degree increments.)

+At 19F / -7C the samples turned to slush at 30% antifreeze and 70% water.
+For a View / Navion, assuming you pour in 2.5 US gallons of RV antifreeze to start with, this means at a 20% tank level ... you are slush.

+At 9F / -13C the samples turned to slush at 85% antifreeze and 15% water, and frozen solid by the time you reach 50 / 50.
+For a View / Navion, assuming you pour in 2.5 US gallons of RV antifreeze to start with, you only need to add 1/2 US gallon of water to turn things to slush at this temperature.

+At 3F / -16C the samples were all either slush or frozen solid.
+At 85 / 15 and beyond the samples were all frozen solid.
+Yes, even the 100% antifreeze sample was slush at this temperature.

 I mentioned earlier that I can keep an eye on the wet bay temperature.
 Here is the temperature measuring kit I purchased - I mounted one sensor in the propane locker to get an outside air temperature, one in the wet bay, and one near the water pump: